Content Licensing

 How ugcgo.ai handles it

-ugcgo.ai connects AI-assisted planning with creator marketplace execution.
-The platform keeps campaign briefs, deliverables, rights, review state, proof links, and payout state attached to the same workflow.
+ugcgo.ai connects creator-side AI planning with creator marketplace execution.
+The platform keeps campaign briefs, deliverables, rights, review state, proof links, analytics-ready payout state, and optional verified-view upside attached to the same workflow.

 Related terms